-Only 17 entertainers have an achieved this via “competitive only” wins, which means an award had other nominees and wasn’t a special “honorary” award.
+Only 17 other entertainers have achieved this via “competitive only” wins, which means an award had other nominees and wasn’t a special “honorary” award.
 Among those entertainers are Rita Moreno, Audrey Hepburn, Mel Brooks, Whoopi Goldberg, John Legend and Jennifer Hudson.

 The first person to ever achieve the EGOT was musical theater composer Richard Rodgers in 1962.
-The entertainer who most recently earned EGOT status was Hudson in 2022.
+The entertainer who most recently earned EGOT status before Sir Elton was Hudson in 2022.
 She was a producer of the Broadway musical A Strange Loop, which won Best Musical at the Tony Awards.
 Hudson’s other wins include two Grammy Awards and a 2021 Daytime Emmy Award for Outstanding Interactive Media for a Daytime Program for Baba Yaga and an Oscar in 2006 for Best Supporting Actress for her performance in Dreamgirls.

 An additional five entertainers achieved EGOT status with help from “non-competitive” or “honorary” wins.
 Those five entertainers are iconic figures.
 They are Barbra Streisand, Liza Minnelli, James Earl Jones, Harry Belafonte and Quincy Jones.